-The new shipping and logistic rules for businesses and citizens come into affect from 1 January 2021.
-International deliveries, specifically items being sent into Europe are going to become harder.
+The new shipping and logistic rules for businesses and citizens come into effect from 1 January 2021.
+International deliveries, especially those being sent into Europe, are going to become harder.
 Part of the problem is that the exact details are still being discussed and are constantly changing.
-The good news is Swift are here to help, we advise you check the most up-to-date information on the Government's Brexit transition webpages, however, if you have any questions please do not hesitate to get in touch.
+The good news is that Swift are here to help: we advise you check the most up-to-date information on the Government's Brexit transition webpages, however, if you have any questions, please do not hesitate to get in touch.

-This may sound simple, however you need to understand some of the key factors as to why documents and non document are treated differently.
-If a shipment is incorrectly declared it will lead to costly delays.
-The following information will help minimise these potential delays…
+While this may sound simple, it is important to understand some of the key factors as to why documents and non-documents are treated differently.
+If a shipment is incorrectly declared, it will lead to costly delays.
+The following information should help:

-It is vital that you are clear with the description over goods you are shipping, vague or generic descriptions must also be avoided, this may include; samples, labels, promotional material, stationery, company product numbers or descriptions that relate to your industry rather than the actual shipment classification.
+It is vital that you are clear with the description of the goods you are shipping.
+Vague or generic descriptions must also be avoided.
+Such descriptions may include; samples, labels, promotional material, stationery, company product numbers or descriptions that relate to your industry rather than the actual shipment classification.

 The Government guidance on commodity codes can help to classify your goods

-An EORI number is needed to move goods between the UK and non-EU countries.
-From the 1st of January 2021 you will need an EORI number to move goods between Great Britain (England, Scotland and Wales) or the Isle of Man, and the European Union.
+You need an EORI number to move goods between the UK and non-EU countries.
+From the 1st of January 2021, you will need an EORI number to move goods between Great Britain (England, Scotland and Wales) or the Isle of Man, and the European Union.
 You may also need a separate EORI number if you move goods to or from Northern Ireland.

 Visit https://www.gov.uk/eori for more details.

 A Pro-Forma Invoice applies to practices or documents that are done purely as a formality.
-Typically the Pro-Forma invoice provides a listing of goods, along with other information required by the before mentioned commercial invoice.
-Customs official's then know the items in the shipment are not for resale.
-You’ll never have a situation where both are used, it’s an either or situation.
+Typically, the Pro-Forma invoice provides a listing of goods, along with other information required by the commercial invoice.
+Customs officials then know the items in the shipment are not for resale.
+There are no circumstances in which both types of invoice are used.
+You will require one type or the other.

-Packages that include or that are shipped on any solid wood must meet the requirements, this includes:
+Packages that include (or are shipped on) any solid wood must meet the requirements.
+This includes: